How many times has your mood taken a nose dive simply because someone didn’t do something or act the way you expected them to?

 I’ve read plenty of studies where social connections are correlated with longer lifespans and better physical and mental health, but I still stand by the notion that it’s not a need 😊.

-My history may be a bit different, but it contributed to my unmitigated ability to stand alone and rely on no one for anything.
+My history may be a bit different, but it contributed to my unmitigated ability to stand alone and not depend on anyone for anything.

 For that, I guess I was a bit lucky, although it certainly didn’t feel that way at the time.

 I was adopted, and the people who adopted me hated me.
 I won’t go over the whole story, but if you’re interested, you can read it on Amazon.

 My mother repeated one phrase to me over and over throughout my childhood:

 “Don’t ever ask for anything”.

 When you’re a small kid, it’s pretty hard not to ever ask for anything.

 I remember sitting at the table one evening, eating dinner with my mother, father and sister.

 No one had said anything during the entire meal, and the silence hung in the air like a heavy blanket draped across my shoulders.